About Us

 VW LT Van

-By 1985, the care industry were recognising the importance of improved hygiene and efficiency, our operation - then known as Commercial Linen Supplies - had moved to Church Street, Heavitree.
+By 1985, as the care industry recognised the importance of better hygiene and efficiency, our operation - then known as Commercial Linen Supplies - had moved to Church Street, Heavitree.
 During this decade, disposable products began to emerge, laying the groundwork for later innovations in disposable incontinence ranges that would soon become essential in care settings.
-By now Mr Keith had purchased his first van: a gas powered VW LT.

 • 1995